By Samantha Oller, Senior Editor. Fuels, CSP

 The Jefferson County Sheriff’s Office has still pictures from surveillance video showing who installed the skimmers.

 In southwest Wisconsin, police found a skimmer at a local gas station after investigating reports from residents who were seeing fraudulent purchases on their debit cards, according to the Wisconsin State Journal.
-The skimmer was installed inside the pump.
 The gas station, located in Richland, has since added anti-tampering devices.
 Investigators found two more skimmers about 40 miles northwest in the town of Viroqua.

 “This type of illegal activity isn’t just specific to our community,” Lucas Clements, police chief of Richland, told the Journal. ” These criminals travel far and wide.”